wickwicky/GoGit/CONTRIBUTING.md

 There are some strict rules that you must know before contributing to this project.

+- If you want to claim any issue (task), just reply with any message on that issue thread which justifies that you want to work on this issue.
+Ex :- `Claim`, `I want to work on this issue`, etc.
 - If you are making your first PR, then other than the task provided in the issue section, PR must contain your `info.md` file with some information about you at this location: <br>
   ```java